 While college is in session, Registered Nurses are on duty Monday through Friday from 7:30 am–5:00 pm, and Saturday from 10:00 am–12:00 pm.
 All other times while school is in session, a nurse is available for emergencies by calling Public Safety at 630.752.5911.
-Medical providers may be seen by appointment after a nurse assessment.
+Medical providers (MD, NP) may be seen by appointment after a nurse assessment.
 During the summer term, services are available on a modified basis.

 Privacy Statement: All health information is treated confidentially.
 Nothing is released without written consent unless a life is in danger or a community risk exists.
 Each student will sign a confidentiality statement upon their first visit to Student Health Services.

 All undergraduate and graduate students are required to have medical insurance coverage.
 The Student Health Insurance premium is automatically billed to the student's account.
 Students insured by another health insurance plan that covers them for primary and non-emergency illness and injury in the Wheaton area must complete and submit an online waiver annually if they do not want to be enrolled on the Wheaton College Student Health Plan.
 Students must complete this online waiver before the deadline annually in the fall.
 An outline of the health insurance requirements and online waiver may be accessed at http://www.wheaton.edu/Student-Life/Student-Care/Student-Health-Insurance.
 Wheaton College does not own nor operate this insurance product.
 Please contact Gallagher Koster at 855-275-3700 with any questions.

 All international students are required to carry the Student Health Insurance Plan for themselves and their families.